Passing Shutterstock’s First 10 Images Approval

 However after the initial step of signing up with Shutterstock and securing your username, there is one significant hurdle to pass before you can start selling your images.
 Shutterstock require you to submit 10 images (either photos or vector, it doesn't matter) to pass an initial examination process.
 This is in place to make sure that contributors meet Shutterstock's high standards before they begin uploading hundreds of photos or vectors.
 Once you have passed, you are a fully fledged Shutterstock contributor and from then on you just have the same image review process that every other contributor has.

 This first 10 images process can seem daunting as a newcomer to microstock.
-But fear not – it’s not as impossible to pass as you may think.
-There’s even some simple tips (see below) that can increase your chances of getting accepted on your first go.
-First of all though, lets make clear the basic requirements, so that there isn’t any nasty surprises…
+But fear not – it's not as impossible to pass as you may think.
+In fact it has become a LOT easier in recent times.
+So your chances of passing the Shutterstock test is much higher now.
+However, there are some simple tips that can increase your chances of getting accepted on your first go.
+First of all though, lets make clear the basic requirements, so that there isn't any nasty surprises…

 Obviously none of us want to wait 30 days again and again, fail after fail.
 I know, I failed the first time I applied to Shutterstock!
-But after getting accepted second time around I now have a portfolio numbering around 1000 images.
+But after getting accepted second time around I now have a portfolio numbering in the thousands.
 So, what made the difference on my second application?
 What are some tips to getting approved to sell on Shutterstock?

 Rejection is part of the experience in microstock.
 However it's nice to know that you can minimise it to a large degree.
 Don't be too precious about your work.
 Generally speaking, if a Shutterstock reviewer rejects one of your images then the rejection reason given will be relevant and worth looking into.